stevengill/bolt-js-webinar-july-2020/README.md

-# Bolt-js Hack Tour Example
+# Bolt-js Webinar July 2020 Example

 This is a quick example app showing off some of the functionality available in bolt-js.